-While the Annual Update Meeting is not an exam, it is an official requirement that must be completed by July 15 of each year, except in years the student advances to candidacy or defends a PhD.
+While the Annual Update Meeting is not an exam, it is an official requirement that must be completed by July 15 of each year.
 The responsibility to schedule the Annual Update Meeting and to complete and submit the paperwork via DocuSign falls on the student, not the committee chair.
 Students who do not complete this requirement are not considered to be in good standing.
-They may be placed on academic probation, and any GSR or TA appointments may be blocked until the meeting has been held and the Annual Update form has been turned in.
-If this continues for too long, it may result in financial penalties for the student.
+They may be placed on academic probation, and any GSR or TA appointments may be blocked until the meeting has been held and the Annual Update form has been turned in If this continues for too long, it may result in financial penalties for the student.